JonathanCass/photoalbum/README.md

 Can navigate through pictures in picture view mode via Previous and Next Buttons located on bottom left and right of screen.
 The Previous button will be hidden when displaying the first image in the array and the Next button will likewise be hidden while displaying the final picture of the array.

+Pictures now have a Movie Title assigned to them and this now displays in place of a number.
+When adding Custom images a Movie Title is required otherwise its' associated labels will be an empty string.

 Custom poster page now has buttons to allow for quick input of an existing genre into the field and a couple of other buttons to assist with testing.
 Added a link to the Album Select page in Album select nav bar to allow for a better Album browsing experience.